xpdavid/CS2103R-Report/index.md

 This report will discuss possible rules in `CheckStyle`, `Macker`, `PMD` and `Findbugs`.
 Concrete configurations or customised checkers will be proposed.

-We will divide the discussion into three sections: `Coding Standard`, `Design Principle` and `Bug Prevention`.
+We shall divide the discussion into three sections: `Coding Standard`, `Design Principle` and `Bug Prevention`.

 #### Coding Standard